Kokkai Futoshi: Fighting style

 Due to a neck injury, Kokkai was forced to change his sumo style.
 He began to fight more on the mawashi, gripping his opponent's belt, switching from the pushing and thrusting techniques he used earlier in his career.
 His profile at the Japan Sumo Association still lists tsuki/oshi as his favoured techniques, and his most common winning kimarite was oshi-dashi, or push-out, followed by yori-kiri, or force-out.
 He was also fond of using the slap-down (hataki-komi) and the pull-down (hiki-otoshi).

 Family

 Kokkai's younger brother George also became a professional sumo wrestler in September 2005 under the name Tsukasaumi, but quit after just a year following the death of their mother, returning to Georgia to take over the family business.

-Kokkai was married to a 22-year-old from his native Georgia in August 2011.
+Kokkai was married to a 22-year-old from his native country Georgia in August 2011.